CAKEbuilder/dbserver-mobile/README.md

 Show hours played and league experience for all players in the game you're in.
+Works in public servers, MM, ect.

 # instructions
 ### prepare the script